Finnish Romani language

 Kalo, Kàlo or the Finnish Romani language (kaalengo tšimb) is a variety of the Romani language spoken by the Kaale subgroup of the Romani people in Finland and Sweden.
 The language is related to but not mutually intelligible with Scandoromani or Angloromani.

 Kalo has 6,000–10,000 speakers and many young people do not know the language.
 The majority of speakers are from older generations and about two-thirds of the Romani in Finland still speak the language.
 There have been some revival efforts.
 Dictionaries and grammar books have been produced and some universities offer Kalo as a course.
 It has some similarities to the Romani languages in Hungary, where stress is placed on the first syllable of the word.
 This may be related to the fact that both Finnish and Hungarian words have fixed word-initial stress, a feature that would have diffused to the Romani languages.
 Kalo has been taught in schools since the late 1980s, with some courses available as early as the 1970s.

 Current situation

 In 2012 only 30% of the 13,000 Romani in Finland spoke Kalo fluently, but about 50% could understand it.
 It is now uncommon for Kalo speakers to pass the language to children although there have been efforts made to revive it in recent years.
 There are language nests in Rovaniemi, and in Helsinki, Romani courses were established.
 In Finland, the municipalities can establish Romani courses if there is enough demand, though there have been problems due to a lack of resources.

 Finnish Romani in Sweden have a right to Kalo and Finnish education.

+The number of those speaking the Romani language is estimated to have fallen by almost 40% during the past fifty years.